-As we gear towards digital disruption, artificial Intelligence and developments around robotic and autonomous systems of Industry 4.0, the future of how we will live and work in Australia is uncertain.
+As we gear-up for digital disruption, the future of how we will live and work in Australia is uncertain.
+Artificial Intelligence and developments around robotic and autonomous systems of Industry 4.0 offer opportunities to rethink human/robot interaction.
 Design Robotics brought together academia, industry and government to this IFE Future of Working And Living Breakfast to have a connected and dynamic discussion about the development of skills, training and the question of how to shape future technologies.
 Hosted by QUT’s Institute for Future Environments and the Design Lab, the session began with the Hon.
 Cameron Dick, Minister for State Development, Infrastructure and Planning, began by reiterating the Palaszczuk Government’s vision of the advanced manufacturing sector to be an international leader by 2026 as evident by the ARM Hub partnership.

 Future of Working and Living